-However, before you seal the deal and move into your new property there are some things that you’ll need to consider first.
-Particularly if you’re moving from abroad and are not familiar with the Spanish system, there are a few hoops you’ll need to jump through.
-Here we’ve broken them down into four simple steps and included a few of our trusted businesses, who will ensure that everything is done properly.
+However, before you seal the deal and move into your new property, there are some things that you’ll need to consider first.
+Particularly if you’re moving from abroad and are not familiar with the Spanish legal system, there are a few hoops you’ll need to jump through.
+One of the best ways we’d recommend getting through the process with ease is to hire a reputable property lawyer in Mallorca.
+They will be able to help you with safeguarding your investment and making you aware of any tax implications.

 Get your NIE